SignPath/website/docs/blog/_posts/2025-01-31-signing-office-macros-with-signpath.md

 | Disable except for certain storage locations | 🟡 Medium | 🟡 Moderate | 🟡 Moderate | Prevents internet/email attacks but is vulnerable to insider threats |
 | Disable for everyone | 🟢 High | 🟢 Easy | 🔴 High | Secure but often unrealistic for business needs |

 Clearly, no single approach effectively balances security and usability.
-This is where macro signing becomes a game-changing solution.
+This is where *secure* macro signing becomes a game-changing solution.

 ## Implementing Macro Signing for Secure End-User Policies